 YFC Canada

-YFC Winnipeg acknowledges that our main facility at 333 King Street is located on original lands of Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples, and on the homeland of the Métis Nation.
+Youth for Christ Winnipeg acknowledges that our main facility at 333 King Street is located on ancestral lands, Treaty 1 territory, the traditional territory of the Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples, and on the National Homeland of the Red River Métis.

 In 2017 YFC Winnipeg received an invitation from the Mayor’s office to participate in the accord, we were encouraged by the accords vision to “inspire indigenous and non-indigenous peoples to transform Canadian society” and saw how that aligned with our own desire to “see the hope and potential in every young person”.